ananyaburli/soc-2021/README.md

 The repository contains three task submissions as well as a notebook of the final self project.
 The final self project is supplemented by images and csv's of results generated throughout the same.

 Task-1: linear regression and use of basic libraries.
-Submitted on April 10 [Before of Checkpoint 1]
+Submitted on April 10 [Before of Checkpoint 1].
+(Original submission: https://github.com/Tools-For-Data-Science-SOC/tasks/blob/main/task1/Pinaapple_Sluts/task1.ipynb)

 Task-2: more complex regression problems.
-Submitted on May 13 [Before of Checkpoint 2]
+Submitted on May 13 [Before of Checkpoint 2] (Original submission: https://github.com/Tools-For-Data-Science-SOC/tasks/blob/main/task2/Pineapple_People/task2.ipynb)

 Task-3: PCA and supervised classification-based problems.
-Submitted on May 30 [Before of Checkpoint 2]
+Submitted on May 30 [Before of Checkpoint 2] (Original submission: https://github.com/Tools-For-Data-Science-SOC/tasks/blob/main/task3/Pineapple_People/task3.ipynb)

 CDD-project: Final project folder, based on Computational Drug Discovery.
 Submitted on 17 July [Before Checkpoint 3]